bliss-framework/web/docs/key-elements.md

 Our nomenclature is universal and not really dependent on the language or framework we use for our projects.

+## Focus on order

+When you focus on order in you just slide through your code like hot knife through butter.
+That's where the bliss and efficiency comes from.
+You simply know when to look.

+We have same naming conventions for directories, projects, files, repositories, batch files and so on.
+And if we find some older project where we weren't so diligent, we first start with clean up before working on it.

+We even have the same setup when it comes to IDE and shortcuts.
+This helps us to orient on the screen when we are trying to help others.

+!!! note "Real life example"

+    At [Baťa shoe maker company](https://en.wikipedia.org/wiki/Bata_Corporation), the marvel of efficiency and optimiziation, back in 1930's, every worker on an assembly line had a toolbox that was hanging on a wall.
+This toolbox contained all tools that worker station required, and it was facing the aisle between the stations.

+    This toolbox had a red background in shape of every tool, just so when the tool was hanging in the box, the background was not visible.
+At the end of shift, all that foreman had to do was to walk the aisle and look for red color.

+    That's how smart order of things gives you efficiency.

 ## Restrain yourself

 Over the years you'll be tempted by many, MANY, new frameworks, new language features, new tricks how to be cool.